sammuelyee/docs/cartodb-editor.md

 - **Column**
 Select the numeric value column(s) that you want to display.

-Refer to [CartoCSS documentation](http://docs.cartodb.com/cartodb-editor.html#cartocss) for an explanation of marker fill, and marker stroke.
+See [CartoCSS Marker Properties](#markers) for a description of marker fill and marker stroke.

 #### Bubble
 Scale radius of markers based on numeric data in your dataset.